jkettmann/jkettmann.com/src/data/blog/2019-08-23-testing-apollo-how-to-test-if-a-mutation-was-called-with-mockedprovider/index.md

 ---
 category: 'blog'
-title: "Testing Apollo: How to test if a mutation was called with MockedProvider?"
+title: 'Testing Apollo: How to test if a mutation was called with MockedProvider?'
 slug: testing-apollo-how-to-test-if-a-mutation-was-called-with-mockedprovider
 date: 2019-08-23
-tags: ["Testing"]
+tags: ['Testing']
 published: true
 ---